*At this time, I am not seeing clients - I am still consulting/training and open to collaboration.

 Intensives.
 Intensives are sessions in a more condensed format - more can be done in a single session, and therefore fewer sessions are needed.
 Intensives can be half-day, full day, or multi day and be one-time or repeated.
 Each intensive is tailored to the needs of each client and is conducted outdoors when possible and in partnership with horses when desired.
-Families, parents, small groups, and individuals are all welcome.
+Families, parents, and small groups are all welcome.
 I also particularly enjoy working with individuals who want to reflect and improve on the experiences they had in the course of their Natural Lifemanship trainings.
 Minimum 2 hour session required.

 Adjunctive Work.
 If you are already seeing a talk therapist but feel stuck or like you are going around in circles - a day experiencing the outdoors can be incredibly helpful to knock loose new and valuable insights.
 We will work with your current therapist to offer you an intensive that supports your current therapy goals.
 Minimum 2 hours required.

 Retreats.
 Retreats are one or more days of equine work, mindfulness, journaling, nature, and community.
 I particularly enjoy putting together retreats for parents, therapists, and other wellness professionals.
 Please inquire if you are interested - most retreats are built on demand.